rtestardi/usbte/readme.txt

 Your cdc/acm serial port USB device must not be claimed by usbser.sys or you will get an access denied error.

+You may need to edit the default endpoint numbers:

+  const epin = 2;  // bulk endpoint from cdc/acm device
+  const epout = 3;  // bulk endpoint to cdc/acm device

 Try it here: https://rtestardi.github.io/usbte/usbte.html